FIFO jobs are a different kind of career path.

 This can appeal to people who want international work without fully relocating.

-Clasva’s remote jobs for expats page is relevant here because expat-friendly work is not only about laptop jobs.
 Some people are looking for global mobility, international contracts, cross-border career paths, or work that supports a nonstandard lifestyle.

-International FIFO jobs can be exciting, but the paperwork matters.
+International FIFO jobs can be exciting.

-Before accepting any overseas rotational job, make sure you understand who is responsible for immigration compliance.
-A serious employer should not be vague about legal work authorization.
+Before accepting any overseas rotational job, make sure you understand who is responsible for legal work authorization.

 Many FIFO jobs do not require a college degree, but they may require something else.